Falcon-Punch/Music-Site/README.md

 # Music-Site

-Project to clone a music streaming style website similar to Spotify (In Progress).<br/>
+Project to clone a music streaming style website similar to Spotify.<br/>
 This project has helped me get familiar with a variety of languages and technologies including:<br/>
 * PHP
 * Advanced CSS